alessandrasomma28/BoMoDT/README.md

 ## BoMoDT Deployment

 ### Device Compatibility
 The BoMoDT platform is deployed and tested on a Windows device.
 Its compatibility with Linux and macOS devices depends on the underlying technologies supporting the platform.
-While FIWARE is fully containerized and can potentially be adapted to other environments, compatibility with SUMO should be verified by consulting the Eclipse Documentation.
+While FIWARE is fully containerized and can potentially be adapted to other environments, compatibility with SUMO should be verified by consulting the [*Eclipse Documentation*](https://sumo.dlr.de/docs/Installing/index.html).

 <div align="center">
   <img src="images/bolognaism.png" alt="Bologna Image" width="300"/>